HerveAbdi/data4PCCAR/README.md

 ### winesOf3Colors

 36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and sensory).
-To be used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC).
+To be used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA, PLSC), PLSCA, and PLSR).

 ## Current functions